Nakama3942/mighty_logger/README.md

 - Device name and registered profile, system name, etc. (this data is displayed only once at the beginning of the logging)
 - Log entry time
 - Log entry status
-- Description of the log entry status
 - Log entry type
 - Entry message

 Any information to the output can be turned off (according to the default, everything is included).
 It is also possible to change the output settings during the logging process.
-It is possible to change the colors of the foreground text and the background.
+It is possible to change the colors of the foreground text and the background, icons ~~and animations~~.

 - [Content](#content)